JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 ### More questions?

-Feel free to shoot quick questions on the comments below.
+Feel free to ask quick questions in the comments below.
 Alternatively, ask them on the [NextDNS Help Center](https://help.nextdns.io/) or on the official [subreddit](https://www.reddit.com/r/nextdns/).

 Also check out [this alternative guide by yokoffing](https://github.com/yokoffing/NextDNS-Config/blob/main/README.md) and [this video by Techlore](https://neat.tube/w/19r4YnE6fpce6e2B9MepnB) for more information.